-The system comes with one transmitter that has been taught to the receiver.
+The system comes with two transmitters that has been taught to the receiver.
 The receiver can store up to 4 different transmitter codes in memory.
-Use the following learn routine to add transmitters to the system or to change button assignments if desired.
+Use the following learn routine to add transmitters to the system.

 The Program switch, plugged into the blue port, is used for programming.
 There is a basic sequence of steps to remember whenever programming this unit: Key, Choose, Transmit and Release.